The Fundamental Things People Get Wrong About Self-Management

 It's a reality and it's scale-able

 There are some major misunderstandings about self-management practices.
-We believe it is important to share some of these misunderstandings as to contribute to those who are interested to actually implement such practices and structures.
+We believe it is important to share some of these misunderstandings to contribute to those who are interested in actually implementing such practices and structures.

 And while the topic is popular, it certainly isn't new.
-These practices should not be seen as novel, neither as experimental.
-Various organizations around the globe show us everyday the reality and potential success of this alternative way of working.
+These practices should not be seen as novel, nor as experimental.
+Various organizations around the globe show us every day the reality and potential success of this alternative way of working.

 It's a reality and it can be done, just make sure you are aware of some of the major misunderstandings.